Renovating a Rental Property: 16 Ways to Raise Demand (& Rent)

 Approximate cost: $1,000 – $3,000

-Tip: Make sure to measure the cabinet fixture before purchasing new doors.
+Tip: Measure the cabinet fixture before purchasing new doors.

 For many tenants, the outside of a property is almost as important as the interior.
 Make a good impression by adding some curb appeal with these transformative exterior updates.